Mijat019/MRSISA2020_T3/README.md

    3. Open phpmyadmin by clicking on "Admin" for MySQL
    4. Create a database called "covid19Clinic" in phpmyadmin
 3. Clone this repository `git clone https://github.com/Mijat019/MRSISA2020_T3.git`
-4. Go to the master branch `git checkout master`
+4. cd into the folder `cd MRSISA2020_T3`
-5. cd into the folder
+5. Go to the master branch `git checkout master`
 6. Run `npm run build` (it may take a while) which will run `npm install` and `npm run build` for front-end and back-end
 7. Run `npm start`
 9. Go to http://localhost:4200